simonmar/monad-par/DEVLOG.md

     Exception inside child thread "(worker 3 of originator ThreadId 3)": this should never be touched (sid 1007, ThreadId 6)

+[2012.11.28] {I hope this is the last debugging round!}

+Ok, the extra "bounce" policy for going back into reschedule to ensure LIFO exiting of nested sesisons...  that seems to have fixed at least the premature RETURN bug.
+I *thought* I still saw a <<loop>> bug... but now I can't reproduce it over 1600 runs so I may have just been mixing things up and that was before the latest change.

+ * 100 reps * 16 machines, nested + wait-for-workers -- passed

 [2012.10.06] {Strange GHC bug?}
 -------------------------------